 The EATC4Children has two PRAs, Sophie Ainsworth (Young PRA with Lupus) and Simon Stones (Young PRA with JIA) who work closely with the patient and public involvement and engagement (PPIE) Manager, Youth & Family Participation Officer and GenerationR Liverpool Young Person’s Advisory Group (YPAG).
 Sophie and Simon continue to be at the forefront of patient involvement and engagement across the UK and internationally.

-Sophie has received a number of awards in 2018, notably the "Points of Light" award received from the Prime Minister.
+Sophie has received a number of awards, notably the "Points of Light" award received from the Prime Minister.
 She was also named as one of 50 New Radicals by Nesta & The Observer for her work as an ambassador for young people affected by Lupus and other invisible illnesses.
+Sophie graduated with a 2:1 from Durham University in 2020.

 Simon Stones is connected to the EATC4Children through the GenerationR Liverpool YPAG as a mentor.
 He has presented his PhD project for the advice of our members and regularly supports our events.
 He is invaluable in his expertise in graphic design and production, designing many of our promotional materials.
 In October 2017 he received the international WEGO Health Award – Healthcare Collaborator Patient.